 Set traps in the local area

 Rats are looking for food, pretty much all of the time.
-Traps with some attractive food in will ensure the Rats will not venture too far without being caught.
+Traps with some attractive food will ensure the rats will not venture too far without being caught.

 - Snap Traps – Work well but there is a danger of catching other wildlife.

 - Door Traps – These tempt the rat in and keep it trapped until you check.